statengeneraal/laws-markdown/verdrag/second/nam/ngum/development/fund/agreement/1974/BWBV0004006/README.md

 (m) “Fund” means the Second Nam Ngum Development Fund established by this Agreement;

-(n) “goods” means equipment, supplies and services required for the Project or for the carrying out of the Administrator's duties der; wherever reference is made to the cost of any goods, such cost shall be deemed to include the cost of importing such goods into the territories of the Kingdom of Laos;
+(n) “goods” means equipment, supplies and services required for the Project or for the carrying out of the Administrator's duties hereunder; wherever reference is made to the cost of any goods, such cost shall be deemed to include the cost of importing such goods into the territories of the Kingdom of Laos;

 (o) “KFW” means Kreditanstalt fuer Wiederaufbau, a corporation established under the laws of the Federal Republic of Germany;